privacybydesign/irma-documentation/yivi-docs/blog/2026-03-10-eu-age-verification-security/index.md

     )
 ```

-### The underground economy of fake IDs goes digital

-To understand why this matters, consider the existing market for fake identity documents.
-In 2024, Europol reported seizing over 12,000 fraudulent identity documents in a single operation.
-The demand is enormous: from underage alcohol purchases to organized crime using false identities for money laundering.

-A physical fake ID requires:
-- Access to specialized printing equipment
-- Knowledge of security features (holograms, UV markings, microprinting)
-- Physical materials that are often controlled
-- Distribution networks that risk detection

-A bypassed digital credential requires:
-- A laptop
-- Basic programming knowledge
-- The publicly available source code
-- A few hours of work

-The economics shift dramatically in favor of fraud.
-Once someone publishes a working bypass, it can be shared globally in seconds.
-There's no physical manufacturing bottleneck, no shipping logistics, no risk of interception.

 ---

 ## What would actually work

 ### The fix: server-side passport verification

-The issuer needs **cryptographic proof** that a real passport was scanned.
+The issuer needs cryptographic proof that a real passport was scanned.
 Here's what should be sent:

 ```kotlin
 data class PassportProof(